youndon/Sky/app/src/main/java/com/example/sky/lessons/Lesson 4: Layouts in Jetpack Compose.md

 `ConstraintLayout` can help you place composables relative to others on the screen and is an alternative to using multiple `Row`s, `Column`s and `Box`es.
 ConstraintLayout is useful when implementing larger layouts with more complicated alignment requirements.

-**Note:** In the View system, [`ConstraintLayout`](https://developer.android.com/training/constraint-layout) was the recommended way to create large and complex layouts as the flat view hierarchy was better for performance.
+**com.example.sky.database.Note:** In the View system, [`ConstraintLayout`](https://developer.android.com/training/constraint-layout) was the recommended way to create large and complex layouts as the flat view hierarchy was better for performance.
 However, this is not a concern in Compose, which is able to efficiently handle deep layout hierarchies.

 You can find the Compose Constraint Layout dependency in your project's `build.gradle` file: